Grappa, an Italian liquor

 Let’s get things in order.
 Acquavite, as we said, comes from the Latin aqua vitae, that is, water of life.
-Or this is the most widely recognized etymology of it.
-However, on the basis of some medieval documents, it may in fact come from the words aqua vitis, with vitis indicating the shape of the alembic used to distill it.
+However, medieval documents suggest the word comes from aqua vitis.
+In this case, vitis indicating the shape of the alembic used to distill it.

-The word grappa began being used in the late 19th century and derives from Northern Italian dialectal words such as grapa, which means grappolo, “bunch of grapes.”
+Northern Italians started using the word grappa in the late 19th century.
+It derived from dialectal words such as grapa, which means grappolo, “bunch of grapes.”
 Other dialectal terms used for our grappa – all from the North and all tied semantically to the term grappolo – are graspa and trape (Friuli), both of which mean pomace.
-Which is, indeed, the basic ingredient of grappa.

-So, both terms are actually right, although grappa refers specifically to the acquavite obtained by distilling pomace.
+So, both terms are a valuable option.
+Although grappa refers specifically to the acquavite obtained by distilling pomace.
 But be aware that, legally, only pomace acquavite produced in Italy can be called grappa!
 Everything else is known as acquavite di vinaccia, or distillato di vinaccia.

-The character of grappa changed in the 1960s largely thanks to the efforts of one woman – Giannola Nonino.
+Giannola Nonino changed the character of grappa in the 1960s.
 Her Nonino distillery, in Percoto Italy, has been producing grappa since 1897.
-In the early 1970s, she began making grappa from a single grape, as opposed to the customary mélange of grape leftovers.
-She sought to make a quality drink, one to rival the great eaux-de-vie of France: it was an uphill battle.
+In the early 1970s, Giannola began making grappa from a single grape, as opposed to the customary mélange of grape leftovers.
+She sought to make a quality drink, one to rival the great eaux-de-vie of France.
+Indeed, it was an uphill battle.

-She sold very little of her first, 1973, production.
-Undaunted, she offered her grappa free to journalists, restaurateurs, and asked that it be served at important commercial and government dinners.
-She poured the drink herself and told her story as she filled the glasses.
-Slowly, in this way, the charismatic Ms. Nonino created a following.
+She sold very little of her first 1973, production.
+Undaunted, she offered her grappa for free to journalists and restaurateurs.
+She asked people to serve it during important commercial and government dinners.
+Giannola poured the drink herself and told her story as she filled the glasses.

 Every year there’s a competition to find the best grappe in Italy, the Alambicco d’Oro.